Pelin Karahan: Early life

 Karahan was born in Ankara, Turkey, to Bayram Ali Karahan and Nural Koçyiğit.
 Her maternal grandmother is an Albanian immigrant.

 Karahan attended Arı College Elementary School, and completed middle school partly at Ankara Gaziosmanpaşa Primary School, partly at Ödemiş Primary School.
 She graduated from the Lyceum of Sokollu Mehmet Paşa and then from the School of Tourism Enterprises at Anadolu University.

 Career

 At the start of her career, Karahan featured in Coca-Cola Light and Carrefour advertisements.

+Tv Series

 She played the role of Aslı Zeybek in the teen drama television series, Kavak Yelleri (Turkish remake of Dawson's Creek), broadcast on Turkish TV channel Kanal D from 2007 to 2011.

 In 2012, she was signed up to appear in the popular TV series Muhteşem Yüzyıl ("Magnificent Century"), as Mihrimah Sultan which is about the life of Sultan Suleiman the Magnificent.
 In 2021, she played historical series "Bir Zamanlar Kıbrıs" about Turks in Cyprus.

+Web Series

+She played in crime series "Şebeke" alongside Furkan Palalı, Ceyda Ateş.

+Film

+She played in film "Dalgalar ve İzler".
+She appeared in comedy crime film "Güven Bana".

+Theatre

 Also, she performs in play "Şaşırt Beni" which written by "Selçuk Aydemir", famous writer.
 She performs in musical theatre "Broadway'den İstanbul'a Müzikaller".

+Tv Host

 She is the host of Bir Evde animal program and Nefis Tarifler cooking programming.